+Education Law

-Education Law^{} Hours: 2 Course Frequency: Offered when student interest and faculty availability allow Prerequisite(s): None
+Course Frequency: Offered when student interest and faculty availability allow

 This course provides a study of the law relating to public, private, and home education.
 Emphasis is placed on the legal framework for public education, the First Amendment and other Constitutional issues related to the public schools, and the nature of parental rights in the context of public education.
 This class may satisfy the Upper Level Writing Requirement.